 Nature of Lies Told by Pathological Liars

 One can see apparent differences between white lies and those told by pathological liars.
 White lies are harmless, without malice, and are typically told to avoid conflict, hurt or trouble people.
 Pathological lies, on the other hand, are lies that are told for no good reason.
 However pathological liars find it difficult, to tell the truth, so they tell lies and do not feel guilty or feel that they are at risk of being caught in a lie.
 Some people suffer from a compulsion to lie and do so often.
 They often don’t realize that they may be hurting the people around them.

 There are many characteristics of pathological liars which can be found in their everyday conversations.
 They are pathological liars not just because they lie, but because more often than not, they believe in their lies and crave attention and their low self-worth causes them to concoct stories that make them feel better.

 They Play the Hero or Victim Card

 Usually, pathological liars rely on being the heroes or the victims of any story.
 They are hardly ever seen or heard to be bystanders in any plot that they lie about and look for some reaction or wish to draw attention to themselves in the story they build.

 They are Dramatic

 Most pathological liars tend to dramatize everything they narrate.
-They exhibit no casual emotions.
+They exhibit no causal emotions.
 Almost everything is derived from extreme dramatic untruths and how they responded to them.
 They are great storytellers and love the attention their stories bring.
 When lying, they tend to keep their stories believable to enforce their lie.

-To make their lies believable, a pathological liar will often say believable things like they were diagnosed with a disease or they had a death in the family.
+To make their lies believable, pathological liars will often say believable things like they were diagnosed with a disease or they had a death in the family.
 A good therapist or psychologist will be able to separate the facts from the lies and treat the patient accordingly.
 Also, they will know that the symptoms will be different in different patients.